mattermost/docs/source/mobile/mobile-overview.rst

 Deploy Mattermost Mobile Apps
 =============================

 This documentation provides foundational information you need when developing a plan for an enterprise mobile application deployment.
-It’s intended for business leaders, system administrators, and mobile app champions responsible for deploying Mattermost in their organization.
+It’s intended for business leaders, system administrators, and mobile app developers responsible for deploying Mattermost in their organization.

 This documentation provides information to help you: